Coats Mission: King George VI’s Plan to Save the Royal Family If Germany Invaded Britain

 Among the residences chosen as safe houses were Newby Hall in North Yorkshire; Madresfield Court in Worcestershire; and Pitchford Hall in Shropshire.

-If those were compromised in any way, or if the German Army managed to make it to the Midlands, the plan was to transport Margaret and Elizabeth II to Liverpool, where they would then be evacuated to Canada.
-Hatley Castle in Colwood, British Columbia had been purchased for such an event.
+If those were compromised in any way, or if the German military managed to make it to the Midlands, the plan was to transport Margaret and Elizabeth II to Liverpool, where they’d then be evacuated to Canada.
+Hatley Castle in Colwood, British Columbia, had been purchased for such an event.

 Who was in charge of executing the plan?

-Elizabeth the Queen Mother, King George VI and Princess Elizabeth standing with Royal Air Force airmen
+Elizabeth the Queen Mother, King George VI and Princess Elizabeth standing with Royal Air Force (RAF) airmen

 King George VI, Elizabeth the Queen Mother and Princess Elizabeth visiting a Royal Air Force (RAF) Bomber Command airfield, 1944.
 (Photo Credit: Fox Photos / Getty Images)

-The Coats Mission was built around a force that included the Coldstream Guards; the 2nd Northamptonshire Yeomanry; the 12th Royal Lancers; military police from Provost Company, 1st London Division; and the Royal Army Service Corps.
+The Coats Mission was designed around a force that included the Coldstream Guards; the 2nd Northamptonshire Yeomanry; the 12th Royal Lancers; military police from Provost Company, 1st London Division; and the Royal Army Service Corps.
 Led by Maj.
-James Coats of the Coldstream Guards, this group of men were tasked with ensuring the Royal Family met with no harm.
+James Coats of the Coldstream Guards, this group was tasked with ensuring the British Royal Family met with no harm.

-The Lancers, dubbed the “Morris Detachment” after their commander, were tasked with evacuating George VI and Elizabeth the Queen Mother, should the Germans invade.
+The Lancers, dubbed the “Morris Detachment” after their commander, were tasked with evacuating George VI and Elizabeth the Queen Mother, should Germany invade.
 They would do this with four Guy and two Daimler armored cars.
 The task of evacuating Margaret and Elizabeth II was given to the 2nd Northamptonshire.

 Finally, the military police were charged with traffic control and escorting the aforementioned groups.
 To accomplish this, they were given Norton International Model 30 racing motorcycles.